Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Going beyond the Rozanov bound

 \section{Going beyond the Rozanov bound}

-We use the proposed time-variant approach to overcome Rozanov's bound for LTI systems \cite{rozanov2000ultimate} with an ultrawideband signal, i.e., a modulated short time pulse.
-To that end the bound is formulated as,
+We use the proposed time-variant approach to overcome Rozanov's bound for LTI systems with an ultra-wideband as well as quasi-monochromatic signal, i.e., a modulated short time pulse.
+Recall that the Rozanov bound is formulated as \cite{rozanov2000ultimate},